murar8/local-jwks-server/README.md

             # [OPTIONAL] Must contain a private key in PEM format.
             # If no private key file is provided the server will generate
             # a random key upon startup based on the provided configuration.
-            # The server conguration must match the private key format.
+            # The server configuration must match the private key format.
             - ./jwks-private-key.pem:/etc/local-jwks-server/key.pem
         ports:
             - 8080:8080